iMedicare/emberjs-broccoli-boilerplate/readme.md

 Read [the introductory post](http://ampersate.com/getting-started-with-broccoli-and-emberjs).

-This is an internally used boilerplate used by us.
+Initially used internally by us.
 Feel free to fork and adapt it.
 Send pull requests if something is broken or one of the features is missing.